CodeCumbria/somebody-should/README.md

 If the project you're reporting the issue under has got source code, for example, the Slack Invite https://github.com/CodeCumbria/slack-invite then raise the issue there instead.

 Anyone can create new issues.
-Similarly, anyone is allowed to do the work to fix them :-)
+Similarly, anyone is allowed to do the work to fix them

+---

-We are tracking this repository in HuBoard, at https://huboard.com/DoESliverpool/somebody-should.
-Here, you'll find all the issues handily organised into three categories - Sustain, Needs, and Wants - according to urgency.
+You'll find all the issues handily organised into three categories - Sustain, Needs, and Wants - according to urgency.

  * [Sustain](https://github.com/CodeCumbria/somebody-should/labels/1%20-%20Sustain) is for issues related to the ongoing sustainability of DoES, and the things we can do to help increase visibility
  * [Needs](https://github.com/CodeCumbria/somebody-should/labels/2%20-%20Needs) is for issues that need to be dealt with and closed as soon as possible